shenth222/MHA2MLA/README.md

 - [ ] ~~Provide the code for incorporating the projection matrix and inference.~~
 - [ ] Thanks to DeepSeek for open-sourcing the [FlashMLA](https://github.com/deepseek-ai/FlashMLA) inference framework.
 It’s theoretically possible to save more GPU memory usage using this framework.
 Let’s see how economical MHA2MLA + FlashMLA (+ KV quanto) can be!
+- [ ] Release the code of MHA2MLA based on HuggingFace `Transformers`

 ## Models